 - Tool Suite Tool Suite is the current configuration software and replaces EZConfig, and is the recommended method for programming your radios. - It provides a group of tools for configuring the devices in the network and for monitoring the network's performance.
-Using the Configuration application in Tool Suite, you can program changes to the radio's settings. - Tool Suite is available for download from www.freewave.com. - Terminal Emulator A terminal emulator program (e.g., HyperTerminal or TeraTerm) offers many of the same configuration options that are available in the Configuration application in Tool Suite. - If using versions of the Windows® operating system prior to Windows® 7, HyperTerminal is included in the operating system installation. - Use a chosen terminal emulator program to program the radio. - The Setup Terminal application in Tool Suite provides the same interface that is available using a terminal emulator.
+Using the Configuration application in Tool Suite, you can program changes to the radio's settings. - Tool Suite is available for download from www.freewave.com. - Terminal Emulator A terminal emulator program (e.g., TeraTerm) offers many of the same configuration options that are available in the Configuration application in Tool Suite. - Use a chosen terminal emulator program to program the radio. - The Setup Terminal application in Tool Suite provides the same interface that is available using a terminal emulator.